Why an MSP can help fight back against the Skills Shortage across the US Clean Energy Movement

 Renewables in the US Overview

-With renewables now supplying about a quarter of the USA’s electricity needs, there is still a long way to go to increase renewable projects throughout the energy transition as the reliance on oil and gas decreases.
-Sectors that are showing signs of continued strong growth include solar and battery storage, with solar energy in particular being the stand out, where it doubled its capacity during 2024 in comparison to 2023.
+With renewables now supplying about a quarter of the USA’s electricity needs, there is still a long way to go to increase green outputs throughout the energy transition, and reduce the reliance on oil and gas.
+Sectors that are showing signs of continued strong growth include solar and battery storage, with solar in particular being the stand out, where it doubled its capacity during 2024 in comparison to 2023.

-Off the back of solar is CCS and battery storage, which is also surging, with about 15 GW of new storage capacity expected in 2024, increasingly paired with solar to provide firmness and grid flexibility.
-The US is the world leader when it comes to planned and operational CCS projects, with more than triple the number of projects than its nearest rival.
+Battery storage is also surging, with approximately 15 GW of new capacity delivered in 2024.
+The US is also a world leader when it comes to planned and operational carbon capture and storage (CCS) projects, with more than triple the number of projects than its nearest rival.

-Wind capacity has largely plateaued, contributing a substantial share of renewable generation but seeing slower recent growth due to siting, transmission, and policy challenges.
+Wind capacity has largely plateaued, contributing a substantial share of renewable energy generation but seeing slower recent growth due to transmission and policy challenges.

 Trouble Ahead?